soon to be called COAT-IT epoxy resin

 It is CRITICAL that you follow the instructions accurately.
 Do NOT change the mixing ratio - this will alter the properties of the resin and may cause it to remain tacky.

-- This resin is fairly viscous - to loosen it and make it easier for pouring, warm the resin bottle before use by popping it on a radiator or standing the bottle in some warm water for 5 minutes.
+- This resin is fairly viscous - to loosen it and make it easier for pouring, we suggest you warm the resin bottle before use by popping it on a radiator or standing the bottle in some warm water for 5 minutes.

 - Use 1 part resin to 1 part hardener by volume (1:1) to ensure a hard finish once set.
 We advise you to measure in millilitres.